 When a project is approved by the IBC, the PI is notified directly via a-tune tick@lab.
 If approval is denied, a written notification will be sent to the PI.
 This notification will explain the decision and will identify possible amendments to the project that would allow approval.

 The Principal Investigator must notify the IBC of any changes to their project and must obtain approval prior to implementation of amendments.

-- Amendments for new applications approved through a-tune tick@lab must also be submitted through a-tune tick@lab.
+- Amendments must also be submitted through a-tune tick@lab.

 Course of Action for Modifications: In an attempt to help Iowa State University investigators determine what course of action is necessary when making modifications to an existing IBC protocol, we have generated three lists of examples.
 These lists are in no way complete and are shown here only as a guide to help investigators make informed decisions when modifying existing protocols.

 Note: Per the Research Compliance Advisory Committee, a change in Principal Investigator (PI) is not a modification but, rather, requires submission of a new Protocol for review and approval through a-tune.

 Note: For annual review, please submit in advance of the protocol expiration date to allow adequate time for the review process.
 If the submitted amendment is too complex and/or changes the original objective(s) of the study, the committee may require a new protocol be submitted for review.
 Approval of an amendment does not alter the date by which annual (continuing) review must occur.

 Annual Renewal and Five Year/Three Year Full Renewal

 A reminder will be sent to the PI approximately 45 days before the annual review date.